 How important is customer loyalty to your bottom line?

 Consider that repeat customers spend nearly 70 percent more than first time customers.
-In addition, studies show that it can cost as much as ten times as much to win a new customer as it does to retain the ones you already have.
+In addition, studies show that it can cost as much as five times as much to win a new customer as it does to retain the ones you already have.

 Loyal customers build your brand by word-of-mouth recommendations, spend more on your products, and come back more often.
 Here are six strategies to turn casual customers into loyal ones.